Divorce FAQs

 How can I protect my children during the divorce process?

-Protecting your children from a physically abusive spouse may take the use of a protective order.
+Protecting your children from a physically abusive spouse may require the use of a protective order.
 North Carolina law provides several options, and we can assist you in pursuing those.

 What are the tax implications of a divorce?